leomet07/tunesly/server/README.md

 # Server

+### A running instance of this exact server is [https://playlistgeneratorbackend.herokuapp.com](https://playlistgeneratorbackend.herokuapp.com)

+## If you want to run the server locally on your machine for development, follow the instructions below

-## Setup the .env file in the server directory
+### Setup the .env file in the server directory

 (Nodejs 12+ and npm 6+ must be installed)